OALcementys/codebrim_challenge/README.md

 To deal with class imbalance, we applied multiple class-balancing tricks regarding the loss, the weight regularization constraints and the parameters freezing.
 We used the original CODEBRIM dataset (no over-sampling).

-# Correspanding_matrix
+# Relation_matrix

-The codebrim challenge problem,being a multi-label classification one, we noticed that some classes are dependent of others(for instance spallation deffects are more likely to appear along with exposed bars).
+The codebrim challenge problem, being a multi-label classification one, we noticed that some classes are dependent of others (for example: NoDamage rules out all other defects, BarsExposed appears along with Spalling).

-We can include this interclass relationship in our trainning process in such a way that we annihilate impossible class combinations,favor co-dependant classes and therefore better our results.
+We can include these inter-classes relationships in our trainning process to annihilate impossible class combinations and favor co-dependant classes.

 Post processing prediction code using relation matrix :
 ```python